 I had a horrible first impression of this album.
 Released for streaming on NPR prior to release, the audio quality of the songs was horrible: the mix had no depth, and the songs had no life.
 The lifeless pop for the sake of pop left a fetid taste in my mouth, by someone who I’d considered a contender for my favorite current artist.

 But, as fate would have it, my roommate and good friend Cody insisted that I give the album another chance.
 “It was the mix” he told me, “the stream’s nowhere near the quality of the cd.”
 So I gave it another shot.

 What I heard put any doubts to rest; Mikal Cronin is one of the good guys.
 Though he proved he could make a crowd pogo with the songs off previous releases (i.e. Reverse Shark Attack and Moonhearts, to name two),MCII shows a new side of Cronin: writing honest, catchy pop songs with intelligent chord progressions and well-placed harmonies.
-Informed by the hooks and fuzz of the 60’s and 90’s (irrespectively!), he insists on being sincerely poignant in a scene known for its gimmicks and tongue-in-cheek irony.
+Informed by the hooks and fuzz of both past and present pop, he insists on being sincerely poignant in a scene known for its gimmicks and tongue-in-cheek irony.
 With his latest offering bearing witness, Cronin’s best songs may be ahead of him.